TallyLintDAO/tallylint/README.md

 We value and encourage collaboration, so whether you're a developer, designer, or simply someone interested in improving our software, your participation is greatly appreciated!
 So everyone is free to request for new feature, report a bug, submit a pull request and give feedback ,etc.
-Together, let's make TaxLint even more easy to use, efficient, and powerful for everyone.
+Together, let's make tallylint even more easy to use, efficient, and powerful for everyone.
 Join us on this exciting journey of open-source development~

 ## Code transparency on mainnet :💎 We seriously respect that (Thanks to consensus protocol)